Steps Employers Must Take When Running Background Checks

 First name: Sarah

 Yes this happens!
-Some people consider their surname, the name that immediately follows the first name.
+Some people use the name that immediately follows the first name as their surname.
 The actual last name, is often omitted.
-If you will look at other identity documents, you might see these variations:
+If you will look at any of these identity documents, you might see these variations:

 First name: Sarah